baimamboukar/go-gin-docker-k8s/README.md

 Contributions are welcome.
 Feel free to open a pull request or branch from this project.

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the MIT LICENSE